Advance Technology AI Med Scan

-My name is Dr. Malleswar Yenugu, co-founder and CEO of Byte Link Systems, Inc., a Massachusetts based IT staffing and technology company.
-Well, I am not a medical doctor, but I have doctorate degree in geosciences.
+My name is Dr. Malleswar Yenugu, co-founder and CEO of Byte Link Systems, Inc., a Massachusetts-based IT staffing and technology company.
+Well, I am not a medical doctor, but I have a doctorate in geosciences.

 I tried to find my IKIGAI, a Japanese concept that means ‘a reason for being’.
 It gives you a reason to get up in the morning.
 Enjoying in your work, loving what you do, giving meaning to your existence.
 My PASSION is to educate people on AI, I have been offering guest lectures on the applications of AI at various universities and companies around the world.
 I also teach job-oriented courses on AI and ML and place them through my IT company.
 Over the last few months, I have been working on IKIGAI concept ‘What I am GOOD at and What I LOVE?, which is AI,’….What the World NEEDS and What I can be paid for…?… The product we (Byte Link Systems) designed is AI Med Scan….a tool for doctors to be able to classify medical images.

 We used deep neural networks to train thousands of medical images such as X-rays, CT-scan and MRIs.
 Our invention detects abnormalities in chest X-rays.
-It also screens for tuberculosis, and can be used in public health screening programs.
+It also screens for tuberculosis and can be used in public health screening programs.
 Our methodology was trained with thousands of X-rays and radiology reports to detect pneumonia in the lungs.
-Our invention also used on the CT scans.
-Head CT scans are a first line diagnostic tool for patients with head injury or stroke.
-Our invention detects critical abnormalities such as bleeding, fractures, etc. Our invention also used on MRI scans (e.g., abdominal MRI, knee MRI, brain MRI, etc.) to detect abnormalities in various parts of the human body.
+Our invention was also used on CT scans.
+Head CT scans are a first-line diagnostic tool for patients with head injury or stroke.
+Our invention detects critical abnormalities such as bleeding, fractures, etc. Our invention also used MRI scans (e.g., abdominal MRI, knee MRI, brain MRI, etc.) to detect abnormalities in various parts of the human body.